aiooord/jam-e-jamshid/README.md

     - [ ] Chinese
     - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/aiooord/jam-e-jamshid/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion for improving this, please forward the repo and create a pull request.
+You can also open an issue with the tag "enhancement."
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project